levante-hackathon-2026/levante-hackathon-2026.github.io/contactus.md

 For the second week, hackathon applications are evaluated per individual.
 We hope to facilitate new collaborations, so hackathon project ideas are pitched to the full group and open to others to join (most project groups will be virtual/hybrid).
 If you have a specific project idea with a _closed_ team that you want to work with, that project may not be a good fit for this event.

+#### How much does this program cost?
+Is travel and accommodation covered?
+There is no tuition and the event is free.
+No travel and accommodation is covered, as the event is predominantly virtual.
+Attending a hub is optional for those who are local to a hub location or have independent sources of funding.

 #### How can I reach you if I have a different question?
 Please email <levantehackathon@gmail.com>.